PowerCodersOrg/powercoders.org/site/content/company/_index.md

       ###### WHAT WE ARE LOOKING FOR

-      * IT companies or IT departments offering a 6 to 12-month internship
+      * IT companies and IT departments offering 6 to 12-month internships or apprenticeships

       * Teams who are eager to train an intern